jcolag/entropy-arbitrage/2024-08-26-womens-equality.md

 Our buddy LLL-1 has gotten some nice improvements, I think.
 E slimmed down dramatically, over the past week, making em more credible as a model for a humanoid character.
 Es limb lengths and head size now follow the height of the model, which they always should have done.

-Maybe most usefully, though, es model now includes a shaft through the torso to attach the front and back with a #6 machine screw under the [Unified Thread Standard](https://en.wikipedia.org/wiki/Unified_Thread_Standard)---so about three and a half millimeters in diameter---which I believe that you can find pretty much anywhere.
+Maybe most usefully, though, es model now includes a shaft through the torso to attach the front and back with a #6 machine screw under the {% wiki Unified_Thread_Standard|Unified Thread Standard|en %}---so about three and a half millimeters in diameter---which I believe that you can find pretty much anywhere.
 It shows some flaws in the design, like I still need to tweak the pegs holding the limbs in place, but this should make the figures easier to assemble *and* more secure than tape or glue.

 ![LLL-1 considering the exploration of a crystalline cavern](/blog/assets/lights-edge-lll-2-a.png "Pardon the dust.
 I've had that geode on various shelves for over thirty years and never figured out how to clean it, but at least I finally found a use for it...")